AI experts sharing free tutorials to accelerate your business.

 To: Visa Dispute Resolution Center

 Maple Street Auto Service respectfully disputes this chargeback.
-The services were performed in full, authorized in writing by the cardholder prior to work, and documented with photographic and invoice evidence.
+The services were performed in full, authorized in writing by the cardholder both at drop-off and again by SMS prior to work commencing, and are documented with photographic, invoice, and EMV chip-present payment evidence.

 Maple Street Auto Service